ctfs/write-ups-2014/hitcon-ctf-2014/pneumotoulthamicrescopicfilicoloaganiconissis/README.md

 ## Write-up

 By searching for the string (just part of it) in the google we find out that it's the [http://en.wikipedia.org/wiki/Longest_word_in_English](longest word) that contains 189 819 characters and apparenty (by reading the hint) it was modified.
 We need to obtain the original one.
-By using google more, we encounter the page where the word is in its full form: [http://www.digitalspy.co.uk/fun/news/a444700/longest-word-has-189819-letters-takes-three-hours-to-pronounce.html](http://www.digitalspy.co.uk/fun/news/a444700/longest-word-has-189819-letters-takes-three-hours-to-pronounce.html)
+Some more Googling reveals the word in its full form: <http://www.digitalspy.co.uk/fun/news/a444700/longest-word-has-189819-letters-takes-three-hours-to-pronounce.html>.

-Having the original we can write a short python script:
+Now that we have the original, we can write a short Python script:

 ```python
 longest = '' #put the longest word here